Red-Flake/burpsuite-nix/nixos-options.md

 ## programs\.burp\.edition

-Burp config variants: generates UserConfig\<variant>\.json\.
-Possible options: Community and Pro
+Burp config variants: Community / Pro\.
+It defaults to Community but you can set both\.
+This will create the corresponding default files UserConfig\<variant>\.json\.